louishourcade/AWS-lambda-psycopg2/README.md

 ![zip_logs](assets/img/Zip_logs.PNG)

 In summary, Lambda is able to use `pandas`, but not `psycopg2` **even though we packaged them similarly in the .zip file**.
-This is error is actually due to Lambda missing the required PostgreSQL libraries in the default AMI image.
+This error is actually due to Lambda missing the required PostgreSQL libraries in the default image.

-So if you want to use `psycopg2` within your Lambda function, either you edit the Lambda AMI (what we do in [Run the Lambda function created from the Dockerfile](#docker)), or you compile `psycopg2` with the PostgreSQL `lipq.so` library statically linked `libpq` library instead of the default dynamic link (more on this method [here](https://github.com/jkehler/awslambda-psycopg2))
+So if you want to use `psycopg2` within your Lambda function, either you edit the Lambda AMI (what we do in [Test the Lambda function created from the Dockerfile](#docker)), or you compile `psycopg2` with the PostgreSQL `lipq.so` library statically linked `libpq` library instead of the default dynamic link (more on this method [here](https://github.com/jkehler/awslambda-psycopg2)).

-#### Run the Lambda function created from the Dockerfile <a name="docker"></a>
+#### Test the Lambda function created from the Dockerfile <a name="docker"></a>

 On the AWS console, select the `lambda-from-docker` Lambda function, and create a test event to invoke it.

-When invoked, it should run successfully:
+:heavy_check_mark: When invoked, it should run successfully:

 ![zip_error](assets/img/Docker_test.PNG)

-Why does it work in this case ?
+Why does it work in this case ? :thinking:

-Instead of creating the Lambda function from a .zip file, we built it from the following Dockerfile:
+Instead of creating the Lambda function from a .zip file, we build it from the following Dockerfile:

 ```dockerfile
 # Start from lambda Python3.8 image